julien731/blog-jekyll/_work/awesome-support.md

 description: Awesome Support is the most versatile help desk and support software for WordPress.
 It transforms your existing WordPress site into a fully functional ticketing system
 ---

-Awesome Support is the most versatile help desk and support software for WordPress.
-It transforms your existing WordPress site into a fully functional ticketing system.
+<p class="intro">Awesome Support is the most versatile help desk and support software for WordPress.
+It transforms your existing WordPress site into a fully functional ticketing system.</p>

 ## TL;DR